nextdoc/ai-tools/README.md

 # Babashka AI Coding Tools

-Babashka tasks for running tests via nREPL connections.
+A Babashka task for running tests via nREPL connections.

 ## Overview

 Provides utilities for connecting to nREPL servers and running tests.

 Runs in Babashka, making it fast & easy for Agents to run tests from the command line.

+Can be used with Aider which allows for focused context and minimizes token consumption.

 ## Features

 - Connect to nREPL servers
+- Reload namespaces before running tests
+- Capture reload errors
 - Run tests in specified namespaces
-- Reload namespaces before running tests
 - Capture test output (stdout/stderr)

+## Unique value proposition

+Why use this instead of other options?

+- If you prefer a test driven workflow
+- All changes are written to source before being sent to the REPL
+- Fresh nREPL connection for every test run ensures clean state
+- can be used with AI agents that are cheaper e.g. Aider

 ## Installation